rahkeemg/Classification-Modeling/README.md

 # Classification Modeling

 # Abstract

 In this project, we will explore classification modeling using K-nearest neighbors (KNN) and Decision Trees.
 We will also be using the dataset below to see how we can build and tune our models for optimal performance.
-The data

 ### Dataset

 In this project, we will build a classification model using K-Nearest Neighbors(KNN) and Decision Trees, utilizing the following dataset:  https://www.openml.org/d/1590
-The information from the dataset was originally derived from the Census Bureay surveys in 1996.
+The information from the dataset was originally derived from the Census Bureau surveys in 1996.

 For more information on the features available within the dataset, refer to the link above.